Sherborne House, Dorset

-Sherborne House is a Grade I listed building. in Newland, Sherborne, Dorset, England.
+Sherborne House is a Grade I listed building in Newland, Sherborne, Dorset, England.

 History

 Sherborne House was built c.1720 for Henry Seymour Portman as a halfway house between his properties in Somerset (Orchard Portman) and Dorset (Bryanston).
-John Hutchins in his 'History of Dorset' reported that the house was designed by 'Mr Bastard of Sherborne' (Benjamin Bastard), but, given the date if its building, it was more likely that the Bastard company of Blandford Forum only provided the internal joinery.
+John Hutchins in his 'History of Dorset' reported that the house was designed by 'Mr Bastard of Sherborne' (Benjamin Bastard), but given the date of its building, it was more likely that the Bastard company of Blandford Forum only provided the internal joinery.
 Michael Hill in the Dorset edition of The Buildings of England suggests that Sir James Thornhill may have been the architect.
 The House, which incorporates an earlier 16th century north wing, is three storeys high and seven bays wide and rendered in stone rubble and brick with a slate roof.
 The staircase features a mural painted a year or two after the completion of the house by Sir James Thornhill, which depicts the Greek mythological characters Meleager, Atalanta and the hunt for the Calydonian Boar.

 Following the death in 1728 of Henry Seymour Portman, Sherborne House was purchased by Francis Seymour, MP, and from 1799 it was owned by the Toogood family.
 On 25 July 1816, Sherborne House was purchased by Edward Digby, 2nd Earl Digby for £2,000.
 From 1824 until 1849, the house was occupied under lease by the banker Samuel Pretor.
 In 1850, the house was leased by the recently retired actor manager William Charles Macready, whose friend the Plymouth architect George Wightwick adapted the house for the family.
 In 1854, Macready's friend Charles Dickens visited Sherborne and gave a reading from A Christmas Carol in aid of the Sherborne Literary and Scientific Institution, of which Macready was president.
 Macready left Sherborne in 1861 and the lease of Sherborne House was taken over by Robert Willmott, a silk throwster.
 Subsequent tenants were Major Andrew Cathcart Bogle VC of the 23rd Foot, General Sir Julius Richard Glyn KCB, Colonel Grant, Major D.S.
 Browne, and Colonel C. Kindersley Porcher.

 At the suggestion of school governor Littleton Charles Powys, in 1930 the Education Committee of Dorset County Council approved Lord Digby's School for Girls taking over the lease of Sherborne House.
-Lord Digby's School moved in to Sherborne House on the 9th November 1931 and the School was formally opened on 18 February 1932 by Miss Lynda Grier, principal of Lady Margaret Hall, Oxford.
+Lord Digby's School moved in to Sherborne House on 9 November 1931 and the School was formally opened on 18 February 1932 by Miss Lynda Grier, principal of Lady Margaret Hall, Oxford.
 In 1962, a film for HTV was made of John Betjeman's visit to Sherborne and Lord Digby's School, entitled 'John Betjeman in the West County'.
 Lord Digby's School moved out of Sherborne House in 1992.